Narcotics Anonymous Online Meetings

 • Those who are stay-at-home parents

-• Those who have COVID-related restrictions
+• Those with medical-related restrictions

-NA has a directory and an app that can help you easily locate a meeting anywhere in the U.S. or around the world, right at your fingertips.6 The NA Meeting Search app version 2.0 is now available to download on your smartphone or tablet.
-On the search results page, you can find links to maps of local meetings as a service for anyone trying to find their way to NA meetings.
-You can also start your own NA meeting (online or in-person).6
+NA has an online directory and a phone app that can help you easily locate a meeting anywhere in the U.S. or around the world, right at your fingertips.6 On the search results page, you can find links to maps of local meetings should you need directions to NA meetings.

-All you need to attend NA meetings online is a device, such as a tablet, computer, or phone that will allow you to download Zoom, Skype, or other video-based platforms.
-If you are trying to attend a virtual NA meeting and require technical assistance, you can call NA’s hotline for further help.
-Those in recovery understand the necessity of making regular NA meetings, and many people are ready to help you.
+All you need to attend NA meetings online is a device, such as a tablet, computer, or phone that allows you to download Zoom, Teams, or other video-based platforms.
+If you’re trying to attend a virtual NA meeting and require technical assistance, you can call NA’s hotline for further help.

 Online NA Platforms

-You can find open and closed meetings online.
+You can find open and closed Narcotics Anonymous meetings online.
 Open meetings are open to everyone.
-Closed meetings are reserved only for those who identify as “addicts” in recovery.4 Common ways you can attend online NA meetings include:4
+Closed meetings are reserved only for those who identify as “addicts” in recovery.4

 Concept of a Higher Power in NA

-Religiousness has specific denominational attributes because it involves an organized system of worship and doctrine shared within a group.
+Religiousness has specific denominational attributes and involves an organized system of worship and doctrine shared within a group.
 Spirituality is generally thought of as more open, inclusive, and universal than religiousness and is a subjective experience; individuals create their own spiritual constructs.
-Additionally, many spiritual activities are independent of religion.1

-NA’s concept of a Higher Power, of something “loving, caring, and greater than ourselves” provides a positive outlook and instills faith in something bigger than self-reliance.2 Before NA, for many people experiencing addiction, self-sufficiency and the ability to stop using drugs had failed.
+Before NA, for many people experiencing addiction, self-sufficiency and the ability to stop using drugs had failed.
 A belief in a Higher Power enables people to practice spiritual principles and is the basis for getting and staying clean.
 The individual chooses a personal concept of a Higher Power; religion may or may not influence that decision.

 Resources